 Welcome!
 A quick question: Do you know what’s using your API?
 Really?

-Full source code for the demo is available on github if you want to play around and try things out for yourself, but it’s not necessary to gain an understanding of the exploits and defenses I’ll be demonstrating.
+Full source code for the demo is available on github so that you can gain an understanding of the exploits and defences I’ll be demonstrating.

 "ShipFast" is a shipment delivery service company who subcontract the pickup and delivery of shipments to anyone wishing to earn some additional income.
 These guys are the "Shippers".
 They earn a wage for the delivery of shipments, but also have the opportunity to earn an additional bonus for some shipments which include an associated gratuity.
 Not all shipments have a gratuity, and the gratuity is different for each shipment, therefore not all shipments are equal.